Where are you now?

 And it’s small, so it fits kids’ hands comfortably.

-"The embedded SIMs from G+D Mobile Security, based on the proven and secure [email protected]® CX platform, are the most successful eUICCs worldwide," says Shigeru Kobayashi, General Manager, Personal Communication System Business Unit, Mobile Communication BU at SHARP.
+"The embedded SIMs from G+D Mobile Security, based on the proven and secure [email protected]IM® CX platform, are the most successful eUICCs worldwide," says Shigeru Kobayashi, General Manager, Personal Communication System Business Unit, Mobile Communication BU at SHARP.

 Share this article